Curved Page Divider

 In 2024, Virginia’s foster care system includes thousands of children and adolescents.
 Recent data shows that:

-There are about 5,200 children that are in the foster care system in Virginia at this time.
+There are about 5,200 children in the foster care system in Virginia at this time.
 This figure varies yearly due to intakes and releases into the system.

-Knowing the age range of children in care can be useful for foster parents in determining what age range they are best equipped to take in.
+Knowing the age range of children in care can be useful for foster parents in determining the age range for which they are best equipped to care.

 2. Reasons Children Enter Foster Care